Premkumarcandy/aws-bootstrap/README.md

 # aws-bootstrap
-Bootstrap an application on AWS with HAProxy, Ninx, Java application and Postgres Database
+Bootstrap an application on AWS with HAProxy, Nginx, Java application and Postgres Database